Custom House, Bristol: History

 The Custom House on Queen Square was burnt down during the Bristol riots of 1831.
 On 30 October rioters burnt many of the buildings in the square.
 At least fifty of the rioters were believed to have died in the burning of the Custom House, either because they were plundering upper rooms while the arsonists fired the ground floor, or because they had climbed on to its roof while trying to escape from other burning buildings.

 On 22 November 1835, the foundation stone of a new Custom House was laid on the site of the former building.
 Designed by Sydney Smirke it was completed in 1836.
 In 1977 it became a listed building.
-The building is currently an international language centre.
+The building is currently an international language centre, but is now closed, pending sale.